knownbymanoj/Forest_Cover_Classification/README.md

 To build a classification methodology to predict the type of forest cover based on the given training data.

-Data Description :
+Data Ineìgestion:
 The client will send data in multiple sets of files in batches at a given location.
-Data will contain different indicators to classify them betwee given types of forest cover.
+Data will contain different indicators to classify them between given types of forest cover.

 Data description:
 Name / Data Type / Measurement / Description

 Elevation / quantitative /meters / Elevation in meters